Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: SPIRIT (pneuma) IN THE NT

 The Feast of Pentecost had developed in Judaism as a celebration of the giving of the Law to Moses on Mt.
-Sinai (when the tradition developed is uncertain, it was definitely by the second century A.D., but probably much earlier).
+Sinai (when the tradition developed is uncertain, but definitely by the second century A.D., but probably much earlier).
 Therefore, the loud wind and fire may be a reminder of the awesomeness of YHWH descending on Horeb (cf. Exod.
 19:16).

 In the OT fire symbolizes